Andybird88/bookmark-manager/README.md

 I want to see a list of bookmarks
 So that I can access my favourite website easily

+Second User Story
+As a user
+I want to be able to add bookmarks
+So that I can store and retrieve later

 ![Domain Model for Bookmark challenge](https://github.com/tatiananantes/bookmark-manager/blob/main/images/domain_model.png)